weakish/docs-en/views/realtime-guide-beginner.md

 @property (nonatomic) NSTimeInterval cacheMaxAge;
 ```

-If you want cache to be accessed only when there’s an error querying with the cloud, you can do this way:
+If you want cache to be accessed only when there's an error querying with the cloud, you can do this way:

 ```objc
 AVIMConversationQuery *query = [[AVIMClient defaultClient] conversationQuery];